“Startup success can be engineered by following the process, which means it can be learned, which means it can be taught.” – Eric Ries

-Imagine putting your best efforts in making a worthy product and releasing all together at the end, only to get a feedback from the users that are not very promising.
-There is so much wastage of time.
+Imagine putting your best efforts in making a worthy product and releasing all together at the end, only to get feedback from the users that are not very promising.
+There is so much waste of time.
 Instead, while creating an MVP, there is less time involved with more focused work.
 This surely saves big time on time utilization.

 For a startup, money is always crucial.
 Preparing MVP and implementing it successfully could grab a few eyeballs in terms of appreciation.
 This could attract investors to put in their money into our startup venture and thereby offer a great financial support.
 Once your MVP is implemented with focus and planning, there are sure chances of investors wanting to put more.

 Whatever comes, comes with a cost.
 Bigger the startup, the complex is the requirement, more is the cost involved.
 With an MVP implementation in the picture, there is an automatic reduction in the development cost involved in the project.
 Even if there are challenging consequences, there is not much to lose as compared to implementing the whole solution together.
 Once a small basic portion is done, there is lot more clarity, confidence and assurance of further success and that is what MVPs help in achieving the best.